twmeehan/matter-tests/README.md

 ### Validation

 The code offers the possibility for a user-defined external force which may depend on the Lagrangian coordinates of the particles.
 This allows for the creation of manufactured solutions, which can be used to validate the code (at least in the pure elastic case).
+The plastic models can easily be validated by plotting *p* (pressure) and *q* (Mises equivalent stress) for each particle in time.

 ### Performance

-Larsie is continously implemented according to the principle "premature optimization is the root of all evil".
+Larsie is continously implemented according to the principle *premature optimization is the root of all evil*.
 Basic optimizations (precomputations, clever particle-grid loops, memory reads, etc...) are still being explored.
-Although still under development, Larsie also supports parallelization on shared memory with OpenMP.
+Although still under development, Larsie also supports **parallelization** on shared memory with **OpenMP**.

 ### Dependencies

 Larsie only relies only on CMake and the linear algebra library Eigen.
-To use OpenMP, use the CMake option `-DUSE_OMP=True`, and select the appropriate parallelized functions you want to use.
+To use OpenMP, use the CMake option `-DUSE_OMP=True`, and make sure to select the appropriate parallelized functions you want to use in `simulation.cpp`.